NCERT Class 12 Biology Chapter 3 Notes Human Reproduction

 Ovaries:

-They are the primary female sex organ that produces female gamete; egg, and several other steroid hormones.
-Each ovary is covered by a thin epithelium that encloses the ovarian stroma, which is divided into two parts that are a peripheral cortex and an inner medulla.
+They are the primary female sex organ that produces female gametes, eggs, and several other steroid hormones.
+Each ovary is covered by a thin epithelium that encloses the ovarian stroma, which is divided into two parts: a peripheral cortex and an inner medulla.

 Fallopian tube:

 The fallopian tube extends from the periphery of the ovary to the uterus.
-The part closer to the ovary is a funnel-shaped structure called infundibulum and also have a finger-like projection called fimbriae.
+The part closer to the ovary is a funnel-shaped structure called the infundibulum, and it also has a finger-like projection called fimbriae.

-Infundibulum leads to ampulla and joins with uterus with the isthmus.
-The uterus is pear-shaped in structure and is also called as womb.
+The infundibulum leads to the ampulla and joins with the uterus through the isthmus.
+The uterus is pear-shaped in structure and is also called the womb.

 Uterus: